-Instead, simplify the content so that font size and selection areas can be enlarged for ease of mobile use.
+Instead, simplify the content in mobile surveys so that font size and selection areas can be enlarged for ease of mobile use.
 This is quite common outside of the research realm, for instance, mobile readers of the The New York Times don’t see the full website, but a simplified and enlarged version (Figure 3).

 When simplifying content for mobile surveys, be sure to keep text, rows and column lengths to a minimum.
 Strip out any unnecessary graphics so you can enlarge pertinent content for better reading and increased survey engagement.
 Below is an extreme case of too much content on a mobile screen (Figure 4).
 This eleven column grid question came from an actual survey.
 When smartphone users encountered it, high dropout rates ensued.
 The small font-size was difficult to read, and the tiny input selection areas were all but impossible to use.
 As a result, few smartphone respondents bothered to complete this question.
 These issues could have been avoided by increasing readability with larger touch areas, and, most importantly, by shrinking the number of rating scale points to reduce input requirements (see far right).
 An additional enhancement is the use of card sort questions, where statements are shown one at a time, rather than appearing all at once (Figure 5).

 When considering how much content to cut, strive for these two goals: